surmwill/recycler_unity/README.md

 ```
 public void RecalculateEndcapSize()
 ```
 Called by the endcap to alert the Recycler of its size change.
-See [RecyclerScrollRectEndcap.RecalculateDimensions]()
+See [`RecyclerScrollRectEndcap.RecalculateDimensions`]().
+This should never need to be called directly.

 ### DataForEntries
 ```